grn-matthieu/From_EGM_to_NN/README.md

 Configuration and experiments

 Configs live in `config/`.
 There are smoke tests and deterministic/stochastic variants to try quick runs.
-The `scripts/experiments` folder contains example experiment drivers used to produce figures in `docs/` and `results/`.
+Thesis drivers now live under `scripts/thesis/`, grouped into `figures/`, `benchmarks/`, and `reports/`, while CI utilities remain under `scripts/ci/`.

 License and contact